 Cook the sausage according to the directions on the package and cut it into 1-inch rounds.
 Cut the basil leaves lengthwise into thirds.

 Put a cheese cube about 1/3 of the way down onto a skewer.
 Then add 1 strip of basil, folding so it fits nicely on the skewer.
 Follow with 1 grape tomato and a round of sausage.
-Position everything on the end of the skewer so the skewer can stand up on its sausage end.
+Drizzle with balsamic vinegar before serving.

 I always include a bowl of fresh fruit, no matter what type of party I am hosting.
 Folks dig in every time.

 Fresh Fruit Bowl

 - 8 to 10 cups fresh melon cubes